jordanlevy001/Mapping_Earthquakes/README.md

 2. Tectonic Plates
 3. Major Earthquakes

 The radius of each circle marker is relative to the magnitude of the earthquake.
-Additionally, the circle marker color helps the viewer quantify the magnitude of the earthquake.
-The legend in the bottom right corner represents earthquake magnitude.
+Additionally, the circle marker color helps the viewer understand the magnitude of the earthquake.
+The legend in the bottom right corner specifies the color that represents the earthquake magnitude range.

 The "Major Earthquakes" overlay displays earthquakes with a magnitude less than 5, a magnitude greater than 5, and a magnitude greater than 6.
-This is basically a simplified version of the "Earthquakes" overlay.
+This is overlay is a simplified version of the "Earthquakes" overlay.